thingsboard/thingsboard.github.io/docs/reference/plugins/rabbitmq.md

 ![image](/images/reference/plugins/rabbitmq/post-telemetry-filter.png)

-Click *'Add'* button to add filter.
+Click *'Add'* button to add the filter.

 Then select *'RabbitMQ Plugin'* in the drop-down box for the Plugin field: